-Personal Statement - Please discuss your academic and career objectives.
+- Personal Statement This statement discusses the applicant's academic and career objectives.
 It should be around 500 words in length.
-Be as specific as you can about the area in which you plan to study and your reasons for wishing to study at the University of Pennsylvania.
-In addition, if you are applying to a certificate program, your personal statement should include
+Applicants are asked to be as specific as they can about the area in which they plan to study and your reasons for wishing to study at the University of Pennsylvania.
+In addition, if they are applying to a certificate program, their personal statement should include a paragraph (~200 words) reflecting their interest in those programs in addition to the doctoral discipline. - Research Statement This provides a description of their research experience(s), including the goals of each project, approaches used, results obtained, and implications of the findings for the project and the field at large.
+You may choose to describe a single research experience or several experiences, but please limit your statement to around 1000 words in length.

-- a paragraph (~200 words) reflecting your interest in those programs in addition to the doctoral discipline. - Research Statement Please provide a description of your research experience(s), including the goals of each project, approaches used, results obtained, and implications of the findings for the project and the field at large.
-You may choose to describe a single research experience or several experiences, but please limit your statement to around 1000 words in length. - Resume/CV (Please DO NOT include GPA and/or GRE information) - Transcripts All BGS applicants are required to upload up-to-date unofficial transcripts from all institutions attended.
-These transcripts must include your Spring 2018 semester grades and indicate the courses you are enrolled in for the Fall 2018 semester.
+• Resume/CV (Please DO NOT include GPA and/or GREinformation)

+- Transcripts All BGS applicants are required to upload up-to-date unofficial transcripts from all institutions attended.
+These transcripts must include the most immediate Spring semester grades and indicate the courses they are enrolled in for the current Fall semester.
 Transcripts from completed programs should show proof of degree conferral.
-A final, official transcript showing conferral of degree will be required of all accepted students prior to matriculation. - Letters of Recommendation You will also be prompted to send requests to three (3) people who are able to provide letters of recommendation.
+A final, official transcript showing conferral of degree will be required of all accepted students prior to matriculation. - Letters of Recommendation Applicants will also be prompted to send requests to three (3) people who are able to provide letters of recommendation.
 They will be sent an email notification with a link to the online recommendation form, which will allow them to upload a PDF of the letter.
 The letters should identify personal attributes, experiences, accomplishments, and goals relevant to success in graduate study in biostatistics or epidemiology, depending on the program.
 Applicants who are currently enrolled in a degree program must arrange for at least one letter of recommendation to be sent from a faculty member in that program. - Standardized Test Scores BGS no longer requires applicants to submit GRE scores but does require an English proficiency exam (either the TOEFL or the IELTS) for applicants for whom English is not their native language.
 TOEFL scores should be sent directly from the testing service.
-As part of the review process, we will waive the English Proficiency requirement for applicants who have or will have obtained a degree from a US or other approved Englishinstructed institution.
+As part of the review process, Penn will waive the English Proficiency requirement for applicants who have or will have obtained a degree from a US or other approved English-instructed institution.
 There are no minimum score requirements.
-In order for your application to be considered complete, official score reports must be received by the application deadline.
-In order to ensure that your official scores are received in time, we suggest that you take the exam no later than mid-November.
+For an application to be considered complete, official score reports must be received by the application deadline.
+To ensure that official scores are received in time, we suggest that applicants take the exam no later than mid-November.